epomatti/aws-systems-manager/README.md

 - **Session Manager:** Allows connectivity to EC2 instances without administrative ports
 - **Parameter Store:** Parameters and variables administration

 EC2 instances will require the Systems Manager agent.
+Use an image that has it or install it.

+## Instances setup

 Create the EC2 role: